aaai-uc/aaai-uc.github.io/2022_scheduleDRAFT.md

 # Thanks

-Thank you to our speakers, faculty panelists, and graduate student panelists and mentors!
+Thank you to our speakers, faculty and industry panelists, and graduate student panelists!

-## Faculty Panelists
+## Faculty / Industry Panelists
+Mark Díaz, Google
 Judy Goldsmith, University of Kentucky
 Odest Chadwicke Jenkins, University of Michigan
 Elias Khalil, University of Toronto